jsramesh1990/linux-device-driver-Q-A/Linux-device-driver-examples/README.md

-# Linux Device Driver Examples: The Complete Guide
+# Linux Device Driver Q&A : The Complete Guide

 ## 1. Introduction & Definitions
 A **Linux Device Driver** is a software component that allows the operating system (kernel) to interact with hardware devices.
 It provides an abstraction layer so software can control hardware without knowing exact electrical or register-level details .